 The Group will be required to seek additional financing to continue to execute its growth strategy and business plan in the long-term, including strategic access to public and private capital markets, and the Company may seek to opportunistically raise such financing, which may be material, in the short-term.
 However, we may be unable to raise sufficient funds or enter into such other arrangements, when needed, on favorable terms, or at all.
 In particular, uncertain and unfavorable conditions in Europe and the United States and global macroeconomic environment, including inflationary pressures, rising interest rates, banking collapses, and financial and credit market fluctuations, could reduce our ability to access capital on favorable terms, or at all.
-To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our shareholders.
+To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our shareholders will be, or could be, diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our shareholders.
 Debt financing and equity financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
 If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, or substantially reduce our expansion and development plans.